Ethel Proudlock case: History

 Ethel Mabel Proudlock, née Charter, was born 11 August 1886.
 Her father Robert Charter had arrived in Malaysia in 1896.
 He was a clerk at the Public Works Department of Kuala Lumpur as well as chief European volunteer of the local fire brigade.
-The Charters as one of the oldest families in the area were very well-respected.
+The Charters, as one of the oldest families in the area, were very well respected.

 The identity of Ethel's birth mother is unclear, as her father was married but not to Ethel's mother.
 Some documents suggest that Ethel was the product of an affair between Charter and his sister-in-law.
-There have also been theorized that the absence of a mother's name on Ethel's birth certificate could indicate her mother was a Malaysian woman, making Ethel Eurasian.
+There have also been theories that the absence of a mother's name on Ethel's birth certificate could indicate her mother was a Malaysian woman, making Ethel Eurasian.
 Ethel was said to not be close to her step-mother Mary nor to her siblings.
 But to all intents and purposes, Ethel was accepted as a legitimate daughter of the Charter family and was part of the social scene.

 In June 1905, she became engaged to William Proudlock, the acting headmaster of the prestigious Victoria Institution for boys in Kuala Lumpur.
-The couple married 19 April 1907, at St Mary's Church.
+The couple married on 19 April 1907, at St Mary's Church.

-After the marriage, the couple on account of Ethel's poor health left for England.
+After the marriage, the couple left for England on account of Ethel's poor health.
 While living there, they had a daughter, Dorothy, on 30 January 1908, after whose birth they returned to Malaysia.
 There the family lived a quiet life, with Ethel taking care of the household, assisting her husband with the running of the school, and singing in the local church choir.

-The Victim
+The victim

-William Crozier Steward was born in Cardiff, Wales in 1876 as the son of a merchant.
+William Crozier Steward was born in Cardiff, Wales, in 1876, the son of a merchant.
 After the family moved to England, Steward grew up in Whitehaven.
-Trained as an engineer, he traveled to Malaysia where he managed a tin mine.
+Trained as an engineer, he travelled to Malaysia, where he managed a tin mine.
 After the mine shut down, he worked as a consulting engineer for F.W.
 Baker & Co, a Singaporean firm.

-Stewart was described by one of his friends "a temperate man" not given to drinking in excess and as of "generally good moral character, by the accepted general standards".
-Though a bachelor, Steward was in a relationship with a Chinese woman.
+Stewart was described by one of his friends as "a temperate man" not given to drinking in excess and as of "generally good moral character, by the accepted general standards".
+A bachelor, Steward was in a relationship with a Chinese woman.

 Steward was acquainted with both of the Proudlocks and had been in their company at the Selangor Club as well as visiting them at their bungalow.